TexasDadSquad/ecommerce-app/README.md

-# JR Portfolio
+# Ecommerce App

-## A place to showcase my skills and interest
+## A ecommerce sandbox built in React

 ## Getting Started